paithiov909/nanoidr/README.md

 > {nanoidr} package replaces that function with a simple wrapper of
 > `openssl::rand_bytes()`.

-So that V8 environment has no crypto API, behaivors between {nanoidr}
+So that V8 environment has no crypto API, behaviors between {nanoidr}
 and the original NanoID library may be different in details.
 See also [Generating Secure Random Numbers in R](https://cran.r-project.org/web/packages/openssl/vignettes/secure_rng.html) for more details about `openssl::rand_bytes()`.

-## Related repositories
+## Related Repositories

   - [ai/nanoid](https://github.com/ai/nanoid) The original NanoID
     library.